 You can now connect your Orange Pi to a TV/Monitor, insert the Micro SD card and connect the power.
 When it's done loading you can follow the on-screen instructions for connecting to your network and adding it to your account.

-- Coming soon, we will also sell Orange Pi versions of our Pre-loaded Micro SD cards.
+- We also sell Orange Pi versions of our Pre-loaded Micro SD cards.

 - Are you looking for Raspberry Pi instructions?
 Please visit here.